What is botulism?

-People with wound botulism may need an operation where doctors surgically remove the contaminated part of the wound.
-After this operation, people take antibiotics to keep the infection from coming back.
+If you have wound botulism, you may need an operation to surgically remove the contaminated part of your wound.
+After the operation, you may take antibiotics to keep the infection from coming back.

 What are the complications or side effects of botulism?

-What can people expect after treatment for botulism?
+What can I expect after treatment for botulism?

-Depending on the severity of the case, recovery from botulism can take weeks, months, or even years.
-Most people who receive prompt treatment recover completely in less than 2 weeks.
+Depending on the severity of your case, recovery from botulism can take weeks, months or even years.
+Most people who receive prompt treatment recover completely in less than two weeks.

-Yes, you can take steps to help prevent the most common types of botulism.
+You can take steps to prevent the most common types of botulism.

-- Refrigerate foods within 2 hours after cooking.
+- Refrigerate foods within two hours after cooking.
 Proper refrigeration prevents the bacteria from producing spores.

 - Cook food thoroughly.